-Sorry to my loyal blog followers who've been awaiting my next post, but the South Island of New Zealand has been simply INCREDIBLE, and I just haven't had the chance to update.
-Let me rectify this by catching you all up on my past few days.
+Sorry to my loyal blog followers who've been awaiting my next post, but the South Island of New Zealand has been simply INCREDIBLE, and I just haven't

 Monday was another rainy day in Rotorua and I was glad to get out of town.
 I headed to one of the smallest airports I have ever seen and boarded a propeller plane for Queenstown on the South Island.
 Didn't even pass through a metal detector to board -- LOVED IT.
-Probably the noisiest takeoff I've ever experienced, however.
+Probably the noisiest takeoff I've ever experience

 The descent into Queenstown was simply remarkable, even on a cloudy day.
 You see the mountains pop out from a lake of the clearest blue, and you almost feel as if the plane will run into them.
 Unfortunately I was seated next to one of the propellers but hopefully this shot captures it somewhat well.